webgriffe/SyliusActiveCampaignPlugin/UPGRADE-0.X.md

 #### Add Contact List Subscription Message and Handler (#41)

 ##### TL;DR
 The `listSubscriptionStatus` property has been added to the `ChannelCustomer` entity, so two new methods (get and set) of that property, have been added to the `ChannelCustomerInterface`.
+You can use the `Webgriffe\SyliusActiveCampaignPlugin\Model\ChannelActiveCampaignAwareTrait` to implement these methods.

 ##### BC Breaks